utlib/collections-uoft/docs/documentation/iiif-collections.md

 ## Using external IIIF services - Internet Archive

 UTL makes use of the Internet Archive (IA) to publish digital collections.
 The IA is also [IIIF-enabled](https://github.com/internetarchive/iiif).
-Collectons owners may consider the following when deciding if they should use Collections U of T versus the Internet Archive:
+Collection owners may consider the following when deciding if they should use Collections U of T versus the Internet Archive:
+* If you anticipate reuse of digital objects then Collections U of T IIIF is the recommended service
-* Collections U of T IIIF manifests and image URLs are published with the goal of providing access in perpetuity
+* Collections U of T manifests and image URLs are published with the goal of providing access in perpetuity
 * Metadata fields in Collections U of T IIIF are customizable according to the repository's specifications
 * Collections U of T digital objects are published alongside all of UTL's other  digital collections within the UTL IIIF collection-level manifest